positiveSOUL-ai/positivesoul-api/docs/licensing/README.md

 ## 🏫 2.
 Pilot Program (Skolepilot)

-### Who may participate
+### **Who may participate**
 - Selected Danish schools
-- Teachers and leadership with permission
+- Teachers and leadership with formal permission
-- Students in participating classes
+- Students in approved classes

-### Pilot Goals
+### **Pilot Goals**
 - Test classroom usefulness
 - Support teacher workflows
 - Validate *Fælles Mål* alignment
-- Validate safety guardrails
+- Confirm safety guardrails
 - Collect **non-personal** feedback

-### Pilot Restrictions
+### **Pilot Restrictions**
 Schools **may not**:

-- Use the AI Coach commercially
+- Use the AI Coach for commercial purposes
-- Share access with external parties
+- Share access with individuals outside the school
-- Upload/store personal data
+- Upload or store identifiable student data
-- Use the AI for grading
+- Use the AI for grading or assessment decisions
-- Attempt to modify the ruleset
+- Attempt to modify the ruleset or backend

 Schools **may**:

-- Use it in lessons
+- Use the AI Coach during lessons
-- Let students interact under supervision
+- Allow supervised student access
-- Use it for planning
+- Use it as a planning and pedagogical support tool
-- Give feedback for improvement
+- Provide implementation feedback

 ---

 ## 🔒 3.
 Permitted Use

-### Teachers may use the AI Coach for:
+### **Teachers may use the AI Coach for:**
-- Planning
+- Lesson planning
-- Activity ideas
+- Activity suggestions
+- Skill explanations
 - Curriculum mapping
-- Concept explanations
-- Differentiation
+- Differentiation support
-- Safe student guidance
+- Step-based student guidance

-### Students may use it for:
+### **Students may use it for:**
 - Practicing skills
-- Getting step-by-step help
+- Breaking down assignments
-- Understanding concepts
+- Understanding difficult concepts
-- Safe guided learning
+- Guided, safe learning

-### Leadership may use it for:
+### **Leadership may use it for:**
+- Implementation decisions
 - Pedagogical strategy
-- Implementation decisions
+- Evaluation of school-wide use

-### Parents may use it for:
+### **Parents may use it for:**
 - Homework support
-- Understanding lessons
+- Understanding school content

 ---

 ## 🚫 4.
 Prohibited Use

-The AI **must not**:
+The AI Coach **must not**:

-- Produce finished student work (essays, reports, tasks)
+- Produce finished student work (essays, reports, written assignments)
-- Provide final math answers
+- Provide final or complete answers in mathematics
-- Give confidential advice
+- Give personal, confidential, or emotional advice
-- Store or handle personal student data
+- Store or process personal data
+- Be used for grading or evaluation
-- Replace teachers or judgement
+- Replace teacher judgment
-- Give political / religious persuasion
+- Provide political or religious persuasion
-- Mentor in sensitive topics
+- Guide students on sensitive personal topics

 ---